ayushdv/ayushdv.github.io/_pages/about.md

 🎥🏏⚽🏎️ When I’m not immersed in research or working on data projects, I have many hobbies to keep myself entertained.
 As a (self-proclaimed) movie buff, I spend a good chunk of my week watching films and logging them on [Letterboxd](https://letterboxd.com/)!
 My weekends are often filled with catching up on cricket, football, and Formula 1, and I always look forward to diving into a good book.

 Thank you for visiting my page!
 Feel free to explore my research, projects, and more.
 If you’d like to get in touch, don’t hesitate to reach out!

-## <span style="color: #5a2c91;">Purpose of the Website</span>
-This website intends to act as a hub of all my academic and professional pursuits.
-I plan to link my publications, teaching materials, personal/professional/academic projects (past, present and future) and other similar material here.
-Plus, some miscellaneous stuff as well.